cnpapado/ntua-compilers/README.md

 optimization, but also serves a more practical purpose as in LLVM it is not possible to access the activation records of the parent functions and therefore a nested function cannot access a variable in the scope of an external function (nested scoping).

-At the final code stage, we use the following LLVM optimization passes:
+At the final code stage, I use the following LLVM optimization passes:
 - memory_to_register_promotion (very useful given how we implement variables)
 - constant_propagation (similarly)
 - reassociation (facilitates better constant propagation)